Weights for BHPS and Understanding Society

-#2 Updated by Andreas Wiedemann almost 5 years ago
+#2 Updated by Andreas Wiedemann about 5 years ago

 Great, thanks.This makes sense in a regression framework, but what if I'd like to plot means of a variable over time, say income?
 Do I have to multiply all values for each individual per year by indin91_lw?
 And similarly if I'd like to look at household level variables, should I then multiply by hhdenbh_xw?

-#3 Updated by Olena Kaminska almost 5 years ago
+#3 Updated by Olena Kaminska about 5 years ago

 You can use in-built stata programs to use weights (which are much easier and save you from making mistakes), such as weight [pw=weight] or svy commands.